Alzurra/CalculadoraJava/README.md

 # CalculadoraJava

 This project was created using Java language.
-To create this calculator, the IDE used was NetBeans (JFrame).
+To create this calculator, the IDE(Integrated Development Environment) used was NetBeans (JFrame).

 ![image](https://user-images.githubusercontent.com/64970716/104103166-61332c80-527f-11eb-9c76-cdeeb04ce038.png)